aura-nw/testnets/euphoria-1/euphoria-ivp.md

 ### 2.3.
 Schedule

-Validators have 2 weeks to complete the KYC process, starting from: **TBD**
+Validators have 2 weeks to complete the KYC process, starting from: **22 June 2022**

 The KYC process is carried out by [Synaps](https://synaps.io/), a reputable KYC service provider who has provided services for